Tween Bridge Solar Farm

 The photovoltaic modules will be recycled or reused, where possible.
 With regards to the supporting structures, the structures will be unscrewed/unbolted, and then removed from the ground using a piling machine.
 Once the supporting structures have been removed, they will either be re-used or recycled, where possible.

-Chapter 10 of the working draft PEIR identifies the potential impacts on the water environment from construction, operation and decommissioning.
+Chapter 10 of the working PEIR identifies the potential impacts on the water environment from construction, operation and decommissioning.
 The water environment includes surface waterbodies (e.g. rivers, streams, ditches, canals, lakes and ponds, etc.), groundwater bodies, as well as flood risk and drainage.

 The potential impacts on the water environment resulting from the Scheme focus on four main events: